 I grew up with a hot sauce inferiority complex.

-My Korean family had a hierarchy of hot: My mother and father could eat the mouth-flaying kimchi, with my Seoul-born brother near behind them, and then, haplessly Westernized, there was American-born me.
+My Korean family had a hierarchy of hot: My mother and father could eat the mouth-flaying kimchi, with my Seoul-born brother near behind them.
+Then, haplessly Westernized, there was American-born me.

 I'd get teased at church picnics by the aunties.
 They'd offer their kimchi, then retract it, teasing, "Oh, but you don't eat the hot stuff!"
 They'd say this while furrowing their brows and clucking their tongues at me as if they weren't sure I was authentically Korean, since I couldn't handle it spicy.